Theory of Difference Frequency Quantum Oscillations: Parabolic dispersions

 To calculate the self-energy we use the self-consistent Born approximation (SCBA).
 A graphical representation of contributing irreducible diagrams is shown in Fig.~\ref{fig:feynman}.
 The first order contributions are scattering events on a single impurity.
 Already at this level it is obvious that the interband channels of the scattering vertex lead to a non-diagonal self-energy, see Fig.~\ref{fig:feynman}~(b).
 This is due to the fact that the impurities do not conserve the quantum number $\lambda$.

-The central approximation we do in order to make analytic progress is to neglect the off-diagonal elements of the self-energy, $\Sigma_{\lambda \bar\lambda}=0$, which is at least in the limit $\nicefrac{T_{D,\lambda}}{|W_1-W_2|} \ll 1$ rigorously justified \cite{Raikh1994}.
-Then the effect of the first order diagrams can be incorporated by simply renormalizing $W_\lambda - n_\text{imp} U_0 \sqrt{\alpha_\lambda}\rightarrow W_\lambda$.
+The central approximation we do in order to make analytic progress is to neglect the off-diagonal elements of the self-energy, $\Sigma_{\lambda \bar\lambda}=0$, which is at least in the limit $\nicefrac{T_{D,\lambda}}{|W_1-W_2|} \ll 1$ rigorously justified \cite{Raikh1994}. {\cred The main idea is that only the Landau levels in a range $T_D$ around the Fermi energy are relevant for transitions.
+The off-diagonal elements couple Landau levels well split in energy, rendering their effect on the Green’s function irrelevant.
+Hence,} the effect of the first order diagrams can be incorporated by simply renormalizing $W_\lambda - n_\text{imp} U_0 \sqrt{\alpha_\lambda}\rightarrow W_\lambda$.
 The second order contributions are double scattering events on a single impurity.
 Due to the random and uniform distribution of the impurities the self-energy can be expressed as an integral

 with the full Green's function in real space defined by

 and the electron wave function given by

 Here, $\psi_{l}(y-y_0)$ are the Eigenfunctions of a harmonic oscillator located at $y_0 = \nicefrac{k_x}{e B}$.
 An explicit calculation of the Green's function for $\v{r} = \v{r}'$ can now be carried out, see Appendix~\ref{app:2D:self-energy}, and it turns out to be spatially invariant